 CEX.io’s trading fees for takers are 0.25%.
 This fee is in line with industry average.
 The exchange also offers a discount to makers, who trade at a fee of 0.16%.
 This is especially beneficial for the investors not interested in picking up existing orders from the order book.

 Finally, the trading fees are reduced as the trader increases trading volumes.
-They can go down to as low as 0.10% for takers and 0.00% makers (without any special campaign offers as for the USDT pair mentioned above).
+They can go down to as low as 0.10% for takers and 0.00% makers.
 This is the full table of trading fee discounts:

 CEX.io Withdrawal fees